How many circuits determine an oriented matroid?: Basic definitions and general bounds

 \section{Basic definitions and general bounds}

-Beside circuits we sometimes also use bases to represent a matroid.
+Besides circuits we sometimes also use bases to represent a matroid.
 Given a basis $B$ of $\Mm$ and an element $e\notin B$, there is a unique circuit $C(B,e)$ of $\Mm$ contained in $B\cup\{e\}$ called the \emph{fundamental circuit} of $B$ with respect to $e$.
 In the oriented case two opposite orientations of this circuit appear.
 We denote by $C(B,e)$ any of them if no distinction is necessary.
-A {\em basis orientation} of an oriented matroid $\M$ is a mapping $\chi_{\M}$ of the set of the ordered bases of $\Mm:=\underline{\mathcal{M}}$ to $\{-1,1\}$ satisfying the following properties :
+So this means, $C(B,e)$ can denote the (unoriented) circuit of the matroid or either of the two corresponding circuits of the oriented matroid.